WoodWing/assets_webhook_digital_components/README.md

 * The server is correctly started when a startup message is showed.

 ## Configure webhook
-An Elvis webhook needs to be configured if you want to detect description updates directly when they are changed in Elvis.
+An Assets webhook needs to be configured if you want to detect description updates directly when they are changed in Assets.

-- Log-in to the Elvis web client as admin user.
+- Log-in to the Assets web client as admin user.
 - Go to the management console, webhooks section and add a new webhook.
 - Name: For example, "Tag Translation".
-- URL: Point it to the URL where the image recognition server is running, if it's running on the same machine as Elvis and you did not change the port number in `src/config.ts`, this will be: http://localhost:7080/.
+- URL: Point it to the URL where the image recognition server is running, if it's running on the same machine as Assets and you did not change the port number in `src/config.ts`, this will be: http://localhost:7080/.
 - Event type: `asset_create`.
 - Metadata to include: none
 - Asset event configuration: none